csmth/Springboot-Vaadin-OpenId-Demo/README.md

 Default Authentication is boring and does nothing.
 The project needs an OIDC provider for OAuth2 client even the development only.

 ## Get OIDC playground at https://openidconnect.net/
-Any OIDC provider is good.
-An issue is the OIDC provider must allows callback to localhost.
+Any OIDC provider is good but it must allows *callback to localhost*.
 Other OIDC playground account could be:
 - https://developers.google.com/identity/openid-connect/openid-connect
 - Setup localhost OIDC server: https://github.com/appvia/mock-oidc-user-server